HBO Max: 20 of the Best Movies to Watch Tonight

-February has brought us groundhogs, chocolates and a new batch of movies.
+Looking for a movie to spend your evening with?
+You've arrived at the right place.
 Let's look at what's hitting HBO Max each week, as well as the service's handful of best originals, which you can peruse below.
 If you're still searching for something to watch, the platform also offers loads of classics from the Criterion Collection.

 Here are this week's highlights.